Convert Degree to Circle (° to cir)

 Formula: 1 ° = 0.002777777778 cir

-By using this conversion factor, you can easily convert any angle from degree to circle with precision.
+By using this conversion factor, you can easily convert any angle measurement from degree unit to circle unit with precision.

 How to Convert ° to cir?